How to Deal with Emotional Abuse

 What is Emotional Abuse?

 Everyone has disagreements in relationships.
-There is a line, however, in which your run-of-the-mill disagreement turns into abuse.
+There is a point, however, in which a disagreement turns into abuse.
 Abuse—sometimes known as domestic violence or intimate partner violence (IPV)—is consistent behavior used to assert power or control over another in a relationship.

-Some believe emotional abuse isn’t “as bad” as physical abuse.
-This is simply not true.
+Some believe emotional abuse isn’t “as bad” as physical abuse and this is simply not true.
 Anything hurtful is just that—hurtful.
 There is no need to compare or judge one painful experience against another.
 Emotional abuse can have a devastating impact on a person’s mental health, leaving inner wounds that may take years to heal.

 The Cycle of Emotional Abuse

 The cycle of abuse is a pattern that often occurs in abusive relationships.
-Think of it like getting stuck in a cyclone: the abuse happens over and over again, spinning victims round and round until escape seems impossible.
 It’s important to note that not all abusive relationships follow this pattern, but it is a common one.
 The cycle involves four stages: tension building, incident of violence, reconciliation, and calm.

-• First stage – Tension building: The beginning of the cycle is characterized by a gradual increase in tension and a breakdown in communication.
+- First stage – Tension building: The cycle begins with a rise in tension and a breakdown in communication.
 The victim may feel as if they must walk on eggshells in order to avoid angering the other person.
-They may begin to wrongly believe they can do nothing right and thus live in a tense and stressed state.
+They may begin to wrongly believe they can do nothing right, leaving it in a tense and stressed state.

-• Second stage – Threat of violence: In this stage, the tension reaches a peak and results in a violent explosion from the abuser.
+- Second stage – Threat of violence: In this stage, tension builds up and leads to ea violent outburst from the abuser.
 They may lash out emotionally or verbally, threatening to harm themselves or the other person.
 This stage can be deeply damaging, resulting in emotional trauma such as post-traumatic stress disorder.

-• Fourth stage – Calm: This is a period of relative peace in which the abuser is on their best behavior.
+- Fourth stage – Calm: This is a period of relative peace in which the abuser is on their best behavior.
 During this stage, the victim may feel as if things have improved and may even believe that the abuse is behind them.
-Unfortunately, this calm is often short-lived, and the cycle of abuse begins anew with a return to the initial tension building stage.
+Unfortunately, this calm does not last long.
+The cycle of abuse starts again with the return of tension.

 Emotional Abuse and Domestic Violence